-February Cultural Awareness and Recognitions: Black History Month and Lunar New Year
+February Cultural Awareness and Recognitions: Black History Month

-Black History Month origins date back over 100 years.
+Black History Month origins date back more than 100 years.
 The Association for the Study of African American Life and History (ASALH), founded in 1915, originally designated the second week of February as a time for researching and promoting the achievements of Black Americans.
 The second week of February was chosen to coincide with the birthdays of Abraham Lincoln and Frederick Douglass.